nirajp82/ActiveDirectory/DomainControllor.md

   * The command will display a list of domain controllers for the specified domain.
 The domain controller with the highest priority (lowest number) will be the primary domain controller (PDC) emulator.
   For example, if your domain is named "example.com", the command would be:
   `nltest /dclist:example.com`

    This command will display a list of domain controllers for the "example.com" domain, along with their priority numbers.
 You can use this information to select a domain controller based on your specific requirements, such as location or hardware capacity.

+* ## Useful commands
 * `echo %logonserver%` - This shows the DC that was used to authenticate and log in the current user
 * `nltest /dsgetsite` - This shows the AD site that the current server has detected that it's in
 * `nltest /dclist:` (include the colon at the end) - This shows the list of DCs in the current domain, including which site each is in.
 In this example, MGLABDC4 is in the MG-AZ-EASTUS site, and MGLABDC5 is in the MG-AZ-EASTUS2 site.